Shiyi-Wang/recipeRecSys/README.md

 Option 2: Run Jupyter Notebooks in <code>evaluations</code> directory.

-## Backend Executables
+## Frontend Executables
-Step 1:Download the folder "Frontend"
+*Step 1:Download the folder "Frontend"
-Step 2:Go to the directory of "./Frontend" and instal the npm by
+*Step 2:Go to the directory of "./Frontend" and install the npm by "npm install" *Step 3:Open the react app by "npm start"

 ## Final Executable